 and it's performed with a single instruction.
 Of course it can do any 64-byte pattern, bits can be complemented instead of filled, it all depends on use-case.

-If the constant -1 is already in a register, it can be used to implement the following operations:
+If the constant -1 is already in a register, it can be used to implement the following operations (works for integers of all sizes):

 x - (-1) == x + 1